exercism/jq/concepts/variables/introduction.md

 [2, 4, 8, 7] | add / length
 ```

-This highlights one of the most powerful aspects of `jq`: the input to a filter is provided to _every_ sub-expression.
+This highlights one of the most powerful aspects of `jq`: the input to a filter is provided to _every_ sub-expression:

+- the input array `[2,4,8,7]` is passed to `add` (which sums the numbers by applying the `+` operator to all the elements)
+- _in parallel_, `[2,4,8,7]` is also passed to `length`
+- when these sub-expressions complete, their results are then divided, returning the average value of the numbers in the input array.